 It is very easy to see how someone could interpret this verse in a dualistic way.
-The fact is it is the sinful deeds of the body that lead to death, whether you‘ve received the Spirit or not.
+The fact is, it is the sinful deeds of the body that leads to death, whether you‘ve received the Spirit or not.
 Of course, one could never overcome these sinful deeds without receiving His Spirit.
-But, our God (Eloah) cares very much about our bodies and that we glorify Him with them.
+But, our Eloah (God) cares very much about our bodies and that we glorify Him with them.

 1 CORINTHIANS 6:19-20 Or do you not know that your body is the temple of the Holy Spirit who is in you, whom you have from Yahuah (God), and you are not your own.
 For you were bought at a price; therefore glorify Yahuah (God) in your body and in your spirit, which are Yahuah’s (God).

 This next verse I want to show has everything to do with cleansing ourselves BECAUSE we have great promises.

 2 CORINTHIANS 7:1 Therefore, having these promises, beloved, let us cleanse ourselves from all filthiness of the flesh and spirit, perfecting holiness in the fear of Yahuah (God).